United States 17 min

 How do I expand my business into the US?

-While the process of expanding into the US is a sizable one, it can be broken down into several broad steps — as follows:
+While the process of expanding into the US is quite involved, it can be broken down into several broad steps.

 1. Understand the market